hs-circt/hs-circt/docs/Dialects/Xlnx/RationaleXlnx.md

 The validation logic is implemented using templates so that the same validation rules are shared between all LUT operations.

-## Subsequent development direction
+## Future Development Directions

-The development plan of the Xlnx dialect includes:
+The ongoing development plan for the Xlnx dialect includes:

-1. **Extended primitive support**: Add support for more Xilinx hardware primitives
+1.  **Continued primitive support extension**: Building upon the initial LUT, Mux, and FF support, add representations for more Xilinx hardware primitives such as:
+    *   Block RAM and distributed RAM primitives
+    *   DSP primitives
+    *   Other Xilinx-specific hardware resources
 2.  **Architecture features**: Implement architecture-specific features and constraints
 3.  **Optimization**: Provide specific optimization for Xilinx FPGAs
 4.  **Integration with other dialects**: Improve integration with Comb, SV and other dialects
 5.  **Expression conversion**: Automatically generate the best LUT representation from high-level expressions

 ## FAQ